aida-dataset-register/aida-dataset-register.github.io/sharing/policy/index.md

 [https://owncloud.aida.medtech4health.se/](https://owncloud.aida.medtech4health.se/)

 AIDA members can use the AIDA OwnCloud file sharing service to store and share data with other AIDA members.
 OwnCloud is quite intuitive to use, so AIDA members can use it for straightforward basic sharing without system administrator assistance.

+The AIDA OwnCloud service can presently be used only with anonymous data.

 ### Tools for large-scale data exports